 - Corrective measures are used to restore the company’s data, for example, recovering data from third-party backup storage.

 What Does a Disaster Recovery Plan Look Like?

 All important issues must be stated in a disaster recovery plan: basic strategy in case of a disaster, people responsible for fulfilling certain tasks, and actions that must be performed.
 For example, in the case of Google account data loss, it is clearly written in the plan who is responsible to take measures and provide Google account recovery.
 A well-written disaster recovery plan can save a lot of money, time, and effort and provide the best possible company’s strategy to protect its future.

 The steps on the timeline represent the main stages of responding to the process.
 All of them are described and explained in disaster recovery.

 A disaster recovery plan usually has the following sections:

-- Introduction gives the objective of a disaster recovery plan and indicates who has approved the plan and links to other important documents.
+- An introduction gives the objective of a disaster recovery plan and indicates who has approved the plan and links to other important documents.

-- Roles and responsibilities section shows the responsibilities of team members, their contacts, and their limits of authority in case of a disaster.
+- The roles and responsibilities section shows the responsibilities of team members, their contacts, and their limits of authority in case of a disaster.

-- Incident response plan is a step-by-step guide of recommended procedures that are required to recognize and respond to an incident and diminish negative effect of possible disasters.
+- An incident response plan is a step-by-step guide of recommended procedures that are required to recognize and respond to an incident and diminish the negative effects of possible disasters.
 It is one of the most important parts of a Disaster Recovery Plan.

 - Document history shows when was the document revised and who performed the approvement of revision.